-The External Auditors have reviewed this Statement on Risk Management and Internal Control and reported to the Board that nothing has come to their attention that causes them to believe that the Statement is inconsistent with their understanding of the process adopted by the Board in reviewing the adequacy and integrity of the Group's risk management and internal control system.
+Pursuant to Paragraph 15.23 of Main Market Listing Requirements of Bursa Malaysia Securities Berhad, the External Auditors have reviewed this Statement on Risk Management and Internal Control and reported to the Board that nothing has come to their attention that causes them to believe that the Statement is inconsistent with their understanding of the process adopted by the Board in reviewing the adequacy and integrity of the Group's risk management and internal control system.

-This Statement of Risk Management and Internal Control is made in accordance with a resolution of the Board of Directors dated 22 July 2015.
+This Statement of Risk Management and Internal Control is made in accordance with a resolution of the Board of Directors dated 20 July 2016.